 "The idea that we'll be perfect, I think, is unrealistic, but we can be better and we strive to be better," said Lt.
 Gen. Ed Cardon, tasked by the Army's top officer to review the problem and devise ways to strengthen the senior officer corps.
 "Competence is no longer enough.
 Character is as or even more important."

-Among the incidents fueling the order was the suicide of Maj.
+Among the incidents leading up to the order was the suicide of Maj.
 Gen. John Rossi shortly before he was to become lieutenant general and assume control of Space and Missile Defense Command.
 Army leaders worry they missed opportunities to deal with the high levels of stress and self-doubt that reportedly led Rossi to hang himself.

 In the past nine months, the Army found two senior officers guilty of misconduct, forcing them out of their jobs and demoting them as they retired.
 One lost two stars; the other lost three.